elesiuta/backupy/README.md

                    [copy newer to opposite side]
                  NO
                    [do nothing]
-  -r mode      CRC mode:
+  -c mode      Compare mode:
-               How to compare files that exist on both sides?
+               How to detect files that exist on both sides but differ?
-                 NONE (default)
+                 ATTR (default)
-                   [only compare file size and time, fastest] MATCH
-                   [only compare CRC for files with matching size and time] ALL
+                   [compare file attributes: mod-time and size]
+                 BOTH
+                   [compare file attributes first, then check CRC] CRC
-                   [compare CRC first for all files, slowest] -d           Try and detect moved files
-  --noarchive  Disable archiving, by default files are moved to
-               /.backupy/yymmdd-HHMM/ on their respective side before being removed or overwritten
+                   [compare CRC only, ignoring file attributes] --nomoves    Don't detect moved or renamed files --noarchive  Disable archiving, by default files are moved to /.backupy/yymmdd-HHMM/ on their respective side before being removed or overwritten
   --suppress   Suppress logging; by default logs are written to
                source/.backupy/log-yymmdd-HHMM.csv and /.backupy/dirinfo.json
-  --goahead    Go ahead without prompting for confirmation -n, --norun  Simulate the run according to your configuration -s, --save   Save configuration in source
+  --goahead    Go ahead without prompting for confirmation --norun      Simulate the run according to your configuration --save       Save configuration in source
-  -l, --load   Load configuration from source
+  --load       Load configuration from source
 ```